cee7zm/SWE_Tutorial/README.md

 To access your Github-generated token, go to Github.com.

-Login, and select your profile menu.
+Login and select your profile menu.

 <img src="images/settingsmenu.png" width="300">